NTC Faculty Committees

 Ex Officio Members:

-- Kelly A. Grant, Senior Associate Dean of Newcomb-Tulane College
+- Kelly A. Grant, Vice Dean, Newcomb-Tulane College

 - Liz Abboud, School of Science and Engineering, Secretary of the Faculty